BBaysinger/bb-portfolio/docs/private-content-workflow.md

 - Runtime authority and authoring origin are different concepts in this repo.
 - Runtime authority: each environment should render CMS-managed content from that same environment's live CMS/API unless a route is explicitly documented as snapshot-published.
 - Authoring origin: the team may choose `local`, `dev`, or `prod` as the current source for the next intended content change before promotion.
-- Preferred operational pattern for media: pull the chosen source environment into `local` first, then snapshot from `local` into the local seedings/snapshot root, then hydrate `backend/media` from that snapshot root.
+- Preferred operational pattern for media: pull the chosen source environment into `local` first, then snapshot from `local` into the `cms-snapshot` root, then import `backend/media` from that snapshot root.
 This is the preferred normalization path, not a hard requirement that every snapshot root must always be derived from `local`.
 - Local CMS state is authoritative for `content:migrate` when the source is `local`, but only as the migration source for that operation.
 It does not make local the runtime authority for `dev` or `prod`.
 - Direct edits made in an environment are expected to appear immediately in that same environment.
 Later promotions from the current authoring origin may intentionally overwrite those edits.
-- `../cms-media-seedings` is the default hydration source for local media workflows, not the source of truth for local migrate.
 - Canonical local YAML snapshots live at the configured `PORTFOLIO_CONTENT_DIR`; non-local pull/export runs must target an explicit alternate directory and cannot overwrite that canonical local snapshot.
-- In this repo, `CMS_SNAPSHOT_ROOT` names the external, versionable filesystem representation of CMS state.
-In normal operation the team usually normalizes through `local` first, even when `dev` or `prod` was the original upstream source, but the snapshot root is conceptually environment-agnostic.
-"Media seeding" is the hydration step that copies asset collections from that snapshot root into local `backend/media`.
+- In this repo, `CMS_SNAPSHOT_ROOT` names the external, versionable `cms-snapshot` root.
+In normal operation the team usually normalizes through `local` first, even when `dev` or `prod` was the original upstream source, but the snapshot root is conceptually environment-agnostic. `media:import` copies asset collections from that snapshot root into local `backend/media`.

 Default content source: